bartbes/Fetus/README.md

 More documentation will hopefully be added later, but currently the language is too much in flux for documentation to be written.

+###Letus###
+Oh yes, the name is horrible, and it will be changed.
+Sometime.
+I swear.

+What kind of language is it, you ask?
+Well, it's a language based on S-expressions.
+This means it's lisp-like in syntax, and I have, in fact borrowed a few things from scheme.

 ###Brainfuck###
 A simple brainfuck compiler is included, it *should* all work, but it has not been tested thoroughly.
 Because brainfuck has a very loose specification, it is very possible that existing (advanced) brainfuck code won't work.